-Students at Charlottesville Catholic School take both the Performance Series and the Assessment of Catholic Religious Education (ACRE) Standardized Tests in selected grades.
+Students at Charlottesville Catholic School take both the MAP (Measure of Academic Progress) assessment by NWEA and the Assessment of Catholic Religious Education (ACRE) Standardized Tests in selected grades.
 Any standardized test is considered by the faculty and administration as one tool in the measurement of student progress.
 Results are reviewed by teachers annually to help determine learning goals for that year.

 Each June following the testing, parents of students who were tested during the school year receive a “home report” in the mail that presents a student’s test scores and other relevant information.
 Each September a learning plan is developed based on areas of strengths and weaknesses.
 Individual performance on these tests not only help parents gauge their child’s academic achievement in comparison to similar students in the nation, but also help guide teacher instruction.